Jargonnnnn/task/banking_tests/README.md

 ## Test Scenarios

-Six comprehensive test scenarios are implemented:
+Seven comprehensive test scenarios are implemented:

 ### Core Functionality Tests
 1. **Customer Login and Logout**: Validates a customer can log in, view account details, and log out.